WEST CARLETON FAMILY HEALTH TEAM

 Registered Dietitian

-West Carleton FHT has an in-house Registered Dietitian who provides both group and individual counselling.
-Patients must be referred by their health care provider to see the dietitian for an individual appointment.
+West Carleton FHT has an in-house registered dietitian who provides individual counselling.
+Our dietitian can help you manage your individual nutrition needs.
+Patients must be referred to see the dietitian by their health care provider.

 Here are some of the conditions a Registered Dietitian can help with: